From Good to Excellent in DDD: Understanding Application-Service Patterns in Domain-Driven Design - 6/10

-Why Do Application-Services Matter in DDD?
+Why are Application-Services important in DDD?

-Why Use Application-Services in InstaKran?
+Why use Application-Services in InstaKran?

 In InstaKran, consider scenarios like promoting a post, following a user, or retrieving personalized feeds.
-These workflows often involve multiple domain entities and services.
+These workflows often involve multiple entities and domain services.

 For example: